Preparing for the External Visitor

 - At the option of the faculty, support staff or representatives thereof

-- The AVP Undergraduate Studies *
+- The AVP Graduate and Undergraduate Programs *

-- The AVP Graduate Studies (if applicable)*
+- The Associate Dean of Graduate Studies (if applicable)*

 - The liaison faculty member from the Program Planning Committee*